britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 amiable than herself, and this young lady was profoundly impressed with the distinguished appearance of Madame.

-MADAME DE KATKOFF.
-Her good opinion is doubtless of great value; but I sup- pose it’s hardly to assure me of that —
+MADAME DE KATKOFF: Her good opinion is doubtless of great value; but I suppose it’s hardly to assure me of that —

-EUGENIO.
-I may add that I didn’t permit myself to make any further remarks.
+EUGENIO: I may add that I didn’t permit myself to make any further remarks.

-MADAME DE KATKOFF.
-And your discretion’s an example of what you are capa- ble of doing?
+MADAME DE KATKOFF: And your discretion’s an example of what you are capable of doing?
 I should be happy to believe it, and if you have not come to claim your reward —

-EUGENIO.
-My reward?
-My reward shall be this: that we leave the account open between us!
-(Changing his tone entirely.)
-Let me speak to you very frankly.
+EUGENIO: My reward?
+My reward shall be this: that we leave the account open between us! <i>(Changing his tone entirely.)</i> Let me speak to you very frankly.
 Some eight years ago, when you were thirty years old, you were living at Dresden.

-MADAME DE KATKOFF.
-I was living at Dresden, but I was not thirty years old.
+MADAME DE KATKOFF: I was living at Dresden, but I was not thirty years old.

-EUGENIO.
-The age doesn’t matter — we will call it twenty, if you
+EUGENIO: The age doesn’t matter — we will call it twenty, if you
 like: that makes me younger, too.
 At that time I was under your roof; I was the confidential servant, on a very exceptional footing, of M. de Katkoff.
-He had a great deal of business — a great deal of diplomatic business; and as he employed me very often to write for him — do you re- member my beautiful hand? - I was not so much a servant as a secretary.
+He had a great deal of business — a great deal of diplomatic business; and as he employed me very often to write for him — do you remember my beautiful hand? - I was not so much a servant as a secretary.
 At any rate, I was in a position to observe that you had a quarrel with your husband.

-MADAME DE KATKOFF.
-In a position?
+MADAME DE KATKOFF: In a position?
 I should think you were!
 He paid you to spy upon me.

-EUGENIO.
-To spy upon you?
+EUGENIO: To spy upon you?

-MADAME DE KATKOFF.
-To watch me — to follow me — to calumniate me.
+MADAME DE KATKOFF: To watch me — to follow me — to calumniate me.

-EUGENIO, smiling.
-That’s just the way you used to talk!
+EUGENIO, <i>smiling:</i> That’s just the way you used to talk!
 You were always violent, and that gave one an advantage.

-MADAME DE KATKOFF.
-All this is insupportable.
-Please to spare me your remi- niscences, and come to the point.
+MADAME DE KATKOFF: All this is insupportable.
+Please to spare me your reminiscences, and come to the point.

 EUGENIO.
 The point is this — that I got the advantage of you then, and that I have never lost it!
 Though you didn’t care for